Introducing New Cats to a Home with a Resident Cat(s)

 3. If the rooms have glass doors that’s ideal.
 Place each cat in the rooms on either side so they can see one another.

-7. Aggression is often indicative of stress so never use punishment.
+9. Aggression (hissing, spiting) is often indicative of stress so never use punishment.
 Instead use distraction with toys or food and end the session.

-8. To avoid redirected aggression don’t lift cats up when they are behaviourally aroused.
+10. To avoid redirected aggression don’t pick the cats up when they are behaviourally aroused as they can inadvertently scratch or bite you!

-9. For mild aggression take a few steps back in the introduction procedure and progress more slowly.
+11. For mild aggression end the session and on another occasion (e.g. the day after or when you have time) just take a few steps back in the introduction procedure and repeat the protocol, progressing much more slowly.

 Step Four: Face to Face Meetings